 Deree – The American College of Greece aims to attract the highest quality graduate applicants regardless of their ability to finance their education.
 For this reason we offer scholarships covering a portion of the cost of tuition to all applicants who have demonstrated exceptional academic performance.
 A discount policy is also in effect for organizations and ACG alumni.
 For more information on eligibility contact our office of admissions or visit the financial assistance page.

 Applicants should be able to demonstrate:

-- Evidence of Proficiency in the English language: TOEFL, IELTS, Proficiency, or GCE
+- Evidence of Proficiency in the English language: TOEFL, IELTS, Proficiency.

 - Motivation and/or relevant experience to specialize in this area: Evidence of strong motivation to work in communication related areas will be sought in the interview and the personal statement submitted with the application form.